KristaChauhan/ostlab/README.md

-This is my ost lab file where I have all amy lab experminets
+This is my ost lab file where I have all my lab experminets